WGFY: History

-As WAME, the station was responsible for one of the first radio controversies in Charlotte, when the station's billboards showed a woman in tight jeans (and little else) having the WAME logo branded on her posterior.
-Popular DJs in WAME's country music days included Ed Galloway, "Easy Edd" Robinson, "Large" Larry English, Bill Alexander, John Sutton and Bob Brandon.
+WAME was part of a "new breed" of country and western stations "presenting it in a more sophisticated manner".
+The style of "Easy Ed" Robinson, for example, was more like that of big-city stations playing easy listening, described as "polished, metropolitan".
+One reason was that he was from New York City, not the South.
+In addition to the afternoon shift, he recorded commercials and reviewed music.
+Morning host T. Tommy Stone portrayed different characters during the week, including cleaning lady Mrs. Wheately, seven-year-old Martha Godfrey and Andy Sweet with the pigeon report.
+He just played music on Saturdays.
+Other popular DJs in WAME's country music days included Ed Galloway, "Large" Larry English, Bill Alexander, John Sutton and Bob Brandon.
 On June 18, 1973, Bob Quay of WWVA (AM) became the new morning host, replacing Robinson, who moved to afternoons and also served as program manager, while Rich Jones returned to evenings and John Lyon returned to Charlotte from WWOK to do the overnight slot.
 The phrases "Whammy" and "Top Dog in Charlotte Country" were used extensively to promote the station in those days.

+As WAME, the station was responsible for one of the first radio controversies in Charlotte, when the station's billboards showed a woman in tight jeans (and little else) having the WAME logo branded on her posterior.

 WAME became Charlotte's second full-time Christian radio station at 11 P.M.
 December 31, 1978 after Jimmy Swaggart's Sonlife Broadcasting bought the station.
 The format was mostly Contemporary Christian Music such as B.J.
 Thomas, Dave Boyer and Evie Tornquist.
 Jeff Flanders, an official for Swaggart, called it "a blend of music that would not offend anyone", and he said the objective was to get listeners who would not otherwise listen to Christian music.
 Galloway moved to WIST despite a noncompete clause.
 In early 1980, Swaggart denounced Contemporary Christian Music through his publication The Evangelist, and WAME changed to "teaching programs and middle-of-the-road, family-oriented music."
 By 1980 half the programming was "spoken word".
 Popular DJs in WAME's Christian days were Danny Dyer, Teresa Gardner and Bob Harris.
 By 1985, WAME was, (despite the ownership's known objections to CCM) playing Contemporary Christian music again, and continued to do so until 1990.
 Popular DJ's during the era were Jon Hamilton, Larry Avant, Bill Howard, Dan Edwards, and Rob Truslow.

-In March 1990, WAME was sold to a subsidiary of Pat Robertson's Christian Broadcasting Network, which changed the call letters to WCNT and began its own in-house syndicated talk network which included Harley David, Cliff Kincaid and Bob Kwessel.
+In March 1990, WAME was sold to a subsidiary of Pat Robertson's Christian Broadcasting Network, which changed the call sign to WCNT and began its own in-house syndicated talk network which included Harley David, Cliff Kincaid and Bob Kwessel.
 Following the demise of the network shows, WCNT became a primarily local talk radio station.
 Gerry Vaillancourt started his talk show on WCNT, and H. A. Thompson did a daily show on the station for several months.